Bachelor of Medicine, Bachelor of Surgery: United States

 Most MBBS physicians visiting or practising in the United States use the designation of MD for various personal and professional reasons, but laws may change to require full disclosure when presenting as a clinical practitioner for litigious reasons.
 The MD title is distinctly used in the US for physicians who earned their medical degree in the US who practise evidence-based medicine.
 They separate themselves from DOs who go through a different type of education and training that focuses on the patient as a whole and an array of treatments inclusive of medicine and surgery as well.

-Vietnam

-There are many medical schools in Vietnam, such as Hanoi Medical University, Vietnam University of Traditional Medicine, and Hue University of Medicine and Pharmacy.
-Most of them require six years to receive a Doctor of Medicine degree.

 West Indies

 All constituent countries of the University of the West Indies (UWI) confer MB BS, due to the historical affiliation of UWI to the University of London.
 The degree is a 5-year programme.
 The three physical campuses are Mona in Jamaica, Saint Augustine in Trinidad and Tobago, and Cave Hill in Barbados, with each campus having a Medical Faculty.

 The University of Guyana (UG) also confers "MB BS" to their medical school graduates.
 There are other medical schools in the West Indies, but these follow the North-American system leading to MD.